-The importance of rider fitness and why you'll be a better rider and a better competition team if both you and your horse are fit to ride.
+Understand the importance of rider fitness and you’ll be a better rider and a better competition team when both you and your horse are fit to ride.

 Horse Riding is a physical activity and you being fit to ride is just as important as your horse’s fitness.

-Toning your adominals for dressage, or strengthening leg and ankle joints for cross country and show jumping is essential.
+Toning your abdominals for dressage, or strengthening leg and ankle joints for cross country and show jumping is essential.

 So what is rider fitness

 Why do you have to be fit to ride and how can you improve your riding fitness.

 Contrary to what most non-riders think, there are really two athletes in the sport of riding.

 While some riding disciplines, such as polo, eventing or classical dressage may demand a higher fitness level than others, any rider who is fit to ride is likely to have more fun riding no matter what discipline they prefer.

 Riders spend time and money exercising, training and caring for their horse every day.